The bulletproof vest is a vital protective gear designed to shield individuals from ballistic threats.

 These tests confirmed the material’s effectiveness in stopping bullets, and it quickly gained widespread adoption.

-By the late 1970s, police officers and military personnel around the world were equipped with Kevlar vests, significantly improving their safety on the job.
+By the late 1970s, police officers and military personnel around the world began wearing Kevlar vests, which significantly improved their safety on the job.

 Over the years, it became the standard for personal protection, leading to a dramatic reduction in fatalities among law enforcement officers.